adamcornforth/strava-fix-workouts/README.md

 This is a little script that changes workouts from "workouts" to "rides".

+> Note: I've invalidated the token that is in the source code.
+Try it if you want but it won't work :)

 ## Instructions

 Install with `npm install`, run with `node main.js`.